 Viewers can start with the basics of the California Consumer Privacy Act in class number one and two or they can skip straight ahead to consent management optimizations as well as how to build a data supply chain for data privacy in classes three and four.

 How Can Tealium Help?

 Tealium helps companies achieve CCPA compliance by providing:

-Tealium Universal Data Hub also includes key features supporting data governance efforts:
+Tealium Customer Data Hub also includes key features supporting data governance efforts:

 6 New Rights of Consumers Under the CCPA